waltyou/waltyou.github.io/_posts/2021-04-24-PowerPhrases-At-Work.md

 - **What is the growth potential in this position?**
 - **How long have you been here?
 What do** **you** **like about the company?**
 - **What would the characteristics and experience of the perfect applicant be?**
+- **What is the mission of the company?**

+### Going for Closure With PowerPhrases Without Being Pushy

+Do not leave the interview without going for some closure.
+Toward the end of the interview, create a sense of value and urgency by using **PowerPhrases That Push for Action.**

+- **Are there any qualities you are looking for that you haven’t seen in me?**
+- **Is there anything you want to know that I haven’t told you?**
+- **What can I tell you that would prompt you to make an offer now?**
+- **Can you offer me the job?**

+If they say no, ask:

+**• Can you refer me to someone who can use my skills?**

+If they say they will consider the application and get back to you, say:

+- **When can I expect your decision?**
+- **If I have not heard from you by then, may I call you?**

+### PowerPhrases for When You Are New on the Job

+Don’t say:

+*— That’s not how we did it at Widget Direct.*

+Use **PowerPhrases for Your Early Days on the Job,** such as:

+- **I’m looking forward to understanding how you do it here.**
+- **I am happy to do it your way.**

+Don’t say:

+*— Let me tell you all about myself!*

+Say:

+**• I’m anxious to learn about you.**

+Don’t say:

+*— I can figure it out myself.*

+Say:

+**• I need your help.**

+**• I need your advice.**

+**• I can use some input here.**

+When you make inevitable errors or don’t know what is expected of you, avoid saying:

+*— I’m only human!
+ — Be nice to me, I’m new.
+ — I haven’t got the experience.*

+Use **PowerPhrases for Reminding Them That You Are New,** such as:

+- **I apologize.
+I am still in my learning curve.**
+- **I just made another mistake to learn from.**
+- **That is the last time I will make that mistake!**